top of page

 Following the formal consultation period, no objections have been received from statutory consultees.
 The Council’s Built Heritage Specialist were formally consulted, raising no objection to the works.
 No other comments or objections have been received from statutory consultees or neighbouring properties.

-As such, the proposal is deemed to be compliant with the Development Plan, guidance contained within the National Planning Policy Framework and within Section 72 of the Planning (Listed Buildings and Conservation Areas) Act 1990.
+As such, the proposal was deemed to be compliant with the Development Plan, guidance contained within the National Planning Policy Framework and within Section 72 of the Planning (Listed Buildings and Conservation Areas) Act 1990.
+This application shows our experience in dealing with extensions and alterations on sensitive sites.

 Case Study: Loft Conversion & Material Alterations to Form a 5-Bed Holiday Let at 31 Chichester Street, Chester, CH1 4AD.